 If you happen to have an organic/natural solution that works and lasts, please let us know!
 We’d love to give it a try!

 25% DEET with an easy spray pump- we have one in the RV & every car & in my bike basket, so I've linked to a multi-pack here.
 Strong scent, but smell subsides quickly.
 We usually reapply on longer hikes.

-Recording & Reporting Your Ticks
+Recording and Reporting Your Ticks

 Through a program called TickSpotter from the University of Rhode Island’s TickEncounter Resource Center, YOU can become an important part of monitoring tick populations & illnesses!

 Take a photo of any tick you see, note the date/time/location, answer a few simple questions, submit the form, and you are on your way to helping out!